grpc/proposal/A72-open-telemetry-tracing.md

 for their client and server separately.
 This way, users can define their own migration path for context propagators in distributed components, see detailed discussion in the later session.
-Configuring gRPC OpenTelemetry with this propagator when dealing with cross-cutting concerns during migration is straightforward and recommended.
+Configuring gRPC OpenTelemetry with this propagator when dealing with cross-process concerns during migration is straightforward and recommended.
 In the long term, community standardized propagators, e.g. W3C is more encouraged than `grpcTraceBinPropagator`.